boredazfcuk/docker-icloudpd/README.md

    boredazfcuk/icloudpd
    ```

+## TWO FACTOR AUTHENTICATION

+If your Apple ID account has two factor authentication enabled and you immediately launch the container after creating it, you will see that the container waits for a two factor authentication cookie to be created.
+Without this cookie, syncronisation cannot be started.

-After creating the container.
-It will need to be initialised with an authentication token.
-This must be done by running a second container momentarily from a shell prompt on the host.
-The second container will log in to your Apple ID account and generate an authentication cookie.
-This will be stored in the /config folder in the container and will expire after two months.
+To generate a two factor authentication cookie the container must be run interactively.
+This can be done by running a second container momentarily from a shell prompt on the host.
+The second container will log in to your Apple ID account and your iDevice should then ask you if you want to allow or deny the login.
+When you allow the login, you will be sent a 6-digit approval code.
+Enter the approval code into the shell prompt by selecting the corresponding option (0 or 1) and then entering the approval code.
+This will then place a two factor authentication cookie into the /config folder of the container.
+This cookie will expire after three months.
 After it has expired, you will need to re-initialise the container again.
-If you have 2FA authentication enabled on your Apple account, you will be prompted on your iDevice to allow or deny the login.
-You will need to allow the login and then you will be presented with a 6 digit code.
-Enter this code into the shell prompt when required.
-After this containter has run, it will automatically remove itself.

-## CREATING A TWO FACTOR AUTHENTICATION ENABLED COOKIE

-To create a two factor authentication enabled cookie, just run the container in an interactive session (with: docker run -it --rm) and point it to the same named /config volume:
+To create a two factor authentication enabled cookie, run the container in an interactive session (with: docker run -it --rm) and point it to the same named /config volume like this:
    ```
    docker run -it --rm \
    --network <Same as the previously created contrainer> \